PhoenixGreen/Decred-Magazine/Revisions/September-2022-Revision.md

 ## Site Admin
 Reporting Structure: Completion Date - Work undertaken - Link or detailed dscription
 * Sept 4th - Upgrade site and theme plus error and breakage checking - Decred Magazine now has built-in search and comments.
 These were both features I held off including due to third party tracking.
 These are built-in so no third party included.
 Which also makes the services extreamly light weight and fast.
+* Sept 6th - Conducted a full backup of Decred Magazine up to August 31st 2022.
+This is stored on local development environment, on Backup drive, and on Google Drive.
+* TO DO ---------- Upload full backup to GitHub with removed subscriber info and author email addresses to be compliant with privacy regulations.

 ## Import content and New Posts
 Reporting structure: Content date - Content type - Title - Link